johanhenselmans/senbiotpkg/README.md

 NB-IOT is a LPWAN technology for bi-directional data traffic between devices and centralized cloud platforms.
 To configure such a device, a whole slew of AT commands is needed.
 Senbiot tries to simplify that to a standard set of settings and a simple senbiot "message" command

-NOTE: The API is currently unstable

 ## Installation

 To get started please get the Golang toolchains from the [Golang website](https://golang.org/).
 When you have a working go toolchain you can do:

 ```
-go get github.com/johanhenselmans/senbiot
+go get github.com/johanhenselmans/senbiotpkg
 ```

 And you are ready to go!

 ## Included tools

-Some simple tools for use with senbiot are included and located in the `cmd` folder of the root of the project.
+The tools made with senbiotpkg are located in the `cmd` folder of the root of the project.
+You just do a go build in the specific folder and run the resulting commands.

-### Scan serialports (scanserialports)
+### Get serialports (getserialports)

-Commandline tool to scanserialports so as to determine which device to use.
+Commandline tool to scan serialports on the machine so as to determine which device to use.

+### Send a message via an NB-IOT device (senbiot)

+Commandline tool to send a message to an NB-``IOT network.
+Currently the device supported is the SODAQ NBIOT device, at https://shop.sodaq.com/en/nb-iot-shield-deluxe-dual-band-8-20.html.
+The network that are supported are the Vodafone and T-Mobile networks in the Netherlands.
+The device requires to have a 'through' connection to the serial port of the ublox device, which can be accomplished by using the Arduino sketch from http://support.sodaq.com/sodaq-one/at/.
+I have included the Arduino sketch in the folder SerialThrough, You should upload this to your Arduino board.
+That will make the connection transparant from you linux/windows/macos machine, and you can shoot messages to the board.

+## Plans

+I have plans to get the board to work via Firmata, that should make it possible to retrieve the GPS coordinates from the board.

 ## Contributing